TwinDragon/cornelica-translation/README.md

 * Initial Translations
 * Whatever else...

+## Want to Contribute?

+If you want to contribute to the project, have a look at the file for [Contributing](https://bitbucket.org/twinshadow_sh/cornelica-trans/src/d3d2e6717b32/CONTRIBUTING.md?at=master&fileviewer=file-view-default) to the repo.
+It's pretty easy and self-explanatory.

 # People

 Basically these are the people who you contact for issues.

+* Bezerker77
 * Darkhawk02
 * TwinShadow *<shippo[at]starfleetplatoon.com>*